 Topics: Big Data, Predictive Analytics, Operational Performance Management (OPM), Business Analytics, Business Collaboration, Uncategorized, Business Performance Management (BPM), Customer Performance Management (CPM), Financial Performance Management (FPM), Sales, SFA, SPM, Sales Performance Management, Sal

 At the 2015 technology analyst summit in Austin, Texas, analytics and business intelligence software vendor Qlik discussed recent market and product developments and explained its roadmap and strategy for 2016.
 Discussion topics included its Qlik Analytics Platform and QlikView 12.0, Qlik Sense and Qlik DataMarket, applications built on the platform but also how it is expanding its analytics experience for business.

-Topics: Big Data, mobile technology, Business Analytics, Governance, Risk & Compliance (GRC), Operational Intelligence, Uncategorized, Business Intelligence (BI), Business Performance Management (BPM), Information Management (IM), Information Optimization
+Topics: Big Data, Business Analytics, Business Intelligence, Governance, Risk & Compliance (GRC), Operational Intelligence, Uncategorized, Business Performance Management (BPM), Information Management (IM), Information Optimization

 Businesses and their human resource organizations feel pressure to maximize the value of their human capital in today’s intensely competitive world.
 Many have made or considered investments in new applications that better exploit information to efficiently recruit, engage and retain the best talent.
 Advanced applications not only advance these processes but also help management assess the performance of the workforce and compensate individuals fairly so that they advance their careers and find the level of employee satisfaction in the organization.
 A year ago I outlined the priorities in human capital management (HCM).
 During the past year our research found a significant number of companies lacking a unified HCM strategy that includes processes and the applications to support it.
 As others advance, HR organizations that are not equipped with such skills, resources and tools risk falling behind in human capital management as it contributes to business success.